improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_161.png

-Now would you take a look at that marvelous is_uniquifier column (we’ll ignore the alternative spelling for now).
+Now would you take a look at that marvelous is_uniquifier column (we'll ignore the alternative spelling for now).
 Using this output we can see that the first row is the uniquifier – being the third part of our clustered key (key_ordinal = 3).
 The leaf_offset column specifies the physical order in the record, fixed length columns being positive and variable length columns being negative.
 This confirms what we saw earlier, that the uniquifier is the first variable length column stored, with the remaining columns coming in at leaf offset –2, –3, –4 and –5.

 ## Locating the uniquifier in a nonclustered index

-Well that was easy, let’s just repeat that using the partition id of our nonclustered index (index_id = 2):
+Well that was easy, let's just repeat that using the partition id of our nonclustered index (index_id = 2):

 ```sql
 SELECT